EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

  and should be a nullable integer field.
  - For pokémon list fetching, the list returned should be of pokémon species instead of pokémon.
 The returned data should be of the base variety of the species.

+This set of features is worth 4 points.

 ---